Impact

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in KEV, yet its high severity and the ability to escape the sandbox mean a successful exploit could lead to full system compromise.
+The EPSS score is available and is less than 1%, and the vulnerability is not listed in KEV, yet its high severity and the ability to escape the sandbox mean a successful exploit could lead to full system compromise.
 The CVSS score is 8.3.
 An attacker must first breach the renderer process, a non‑trivial requirement, but the impact once achieved is severe.

 OpenCVE Enrichment